Synacktiv-contrib/Modmobmap/README.md

 [...]
  ```

-Note: Some trouble could be expected when retrieving results from AT+COPS command.
-The best way is to use targeted or operators in cache.
+Note that retrieving results from AT+COPS command could take a lot of time and sometime would need to restart the tool.
+If the tool is blocked on the operator retrieving step, please use cached or targeted operators features instead.

 Saving results
 ---------------